script-php/HttpHandler/README.md

 # HttpHandler
-HttpHandler in Java for Android with POST and GET methods with easy usage for parameters.
+HttpHandler (Java) for Android with POST and GET methods with easy usage for parameters.

 Usage example: